 Most of the film was shot in Pittsbugh, which was chosen for its large variety of landscapes and architecture.
 Some of the film's interior scenes, including the Baltimore jail scene in the beginning and the ballroom scene of Lecter in his cage, were shot in Soldiers and Sailors Memorial located on Fifth Avenue in the Oakland area of Pittsburgh.

-Like Casablanca, this movie contains a famous misquoted line: most people quote Lecter's famous "Good evening, Clarice" as "Hello, Clarice."
+Like Casablanca (1942), this movie contains a famous misquoted line: most people quote Lecter's famous "Good evening, Clarice" as "Hello, Clarice."
 This line did, however, appear in the sequel, Hannibal.
 In Hannibal, when Dr. Lecter and Clarice (now played by Julianne Moore) speak on the phone for the first time, he does in fact say "Hello Clarice".
 This was possible put in by the writers of Hannibal as an inside joke in reference to the misquoting of the original movie.

-The film was originally scheduled for released in fall of 1990.
-Orion Pictures delayed its release until late January 1991 so they could focus on promoting Dances with Wolves for Oscar consideration.
+The film was originally scheduled for release in fall of 1990.
+Orion Pictures delayed its release until late January 1991 so they could focus on promoting Dances with Wolves (1990) for Oscar consideration.
 This film won all five major Academy Awards, a notable exception to the conventional wisdom that films released early in a calendar year are forgotten by Oscar time.